All fees are regulated 1. January. 2021

 - Internship contract defining the internship program terms and conditions.

-- Visa application.
-We handle the entire visa process and do all the paperwork.
+- Application processing.
+We handle the entire application process and do all the paperwork for you.

 - On-Site Support.